azinazarkar/decaf-compiler/README.md

-# Decaf Language - Parser phase
+# Decaf Compiler

-This program is a scanner made for Decaf programming language, a language made for educational purposes.
-You can find the language's description in *Scanner.pdf*.
+A compiler program made for Decaf language.
+This project is done for Compiler Design course in Shahid Beheshti University.

 ## Running the program

+### Compiling one program

 Run Main to parse the program in "src/compiler/program.txt" and see if it's OK or it has syntax errors.